- Copy link

 Barça were on a 22-match unbeaten streak against Valladolid, including six games scoring four or more goals at Camp Nou, until a 1-0 defeat at the José Zorrilla put a serious dent in their 2013/14 title challenge, with Atlético Madrid going on to take the trophy.

-Striker Sergi Guardiola (no relation) spent a short spell with Barça B in 2015.
+Striker Sergi Guardiola (no relation to Pep) spent a short spell with Barça B in 2015.

 Born in L’Hospitalet on the outskirts of Barcelona, as a player Sergio González was best known for his days at Espanyol and Deportivo and also won 11 caps for Spain.
-He was appointed coach of Espanyol in 2014 but failed to last beyond Christmas and before joining Valladolid two summers ago, his only other senior role had been as manager of the Catalan national team.
+He was appointed coach of Espanyol in 2014 but failed to last beyond Christmas and before joining Valladolid three summers ago, his only other senior role had been as manager of the Catalan national team.
+Gónzalez guided Valladolid to promotion in 2018 and since then has helped them to a 16th place and 13th place finish in La Liga.

 - Copy link